-Equations (1) reflect the concentration of donor or acceptor impurities at room temperature.
-For a more accurate simulation of the compensation influence on cell properties, the differences between 𝑁𝐷 and 𝑁𝐴 are calculated and set to be 2.03 × 1015 cm−3.
-The acceptor concentration 𝑁𝐴 varies within 1 × 10 cm ∼2 × 10 cm . 𝑁𝐴 for metallurgical Si is 1.368 × 1015 cm−3by GDMS.
-Electron mobility and hole mobility are calculated with MATLAB software and input into AFORS-HET for simulation.
-The simulated results are shown in Figure 4.
-It can be seen from Figure 4 that the influence of compensation on cell properties is minor.
-The more the compensation is, the worse the cell properties are.
-The measured 𝑁𝐴 for metallurgical Si is 1.368 × 1015 cm−3 by GDMS.
+Equation (1) reflects the concentration of donor and acceptor impurities at room temperature.
+To simulate the compensation effect on the cell properties more accurately, the difference between 𝑁𝐷 and 𝑁𝐴 was calculated and found to be 2.03 × 1015 cm−3.
+The acceptor concentration, 𝑁𝐴, varies from 1 × 10 to 2 × 10 cm . 𝑁𝐴 for metallurgical Si, as measured by GDMS, was found to be 1.368 × 1015 cm−3.
+Electron mobility and hole mobility were calculated using the MATLAB software and inputted into the AFORS-HET software for simulation.
+The simulated results are shown in Figure 4, and it is evident that the influence of compensation on the cell properties was minor.
+Nonetheless, higher the compensation, poorer were the cell properties.

-4.3.
-Comparison of Simulated and Measured Solar Cell Properties.
-In this work, the metallurgical Si wafers were used to fabricate 156 mm × 156 mm HIT solar cells in a pilot line at Shanghai Institute of Micro-System and Information Technology, Chinese Academy of Sciences.
-The same fabrication processes were used to prepare the same batch of Siemens Si HIT cell for contrast.
-The I-V curves of both types of HIT solar cells using metallurgical Si and Siemens Si were shown in Figure 5.
+Comparison of simulated and measured solar cell properties

+In this work, 156 mm × 156 mm metallurgical Si wafers were used to fabricate HIT solar cells in a pilot line at the Shanghai Institute of Micro-System and Information Technology, Chinese Academy of Sciences.
+For comparison, the same process was used to fabricate a batch of Siemens Si HIT solar cells.
+The I–V curves of both the types of HIT solar cell are shown in Figure 5.

-The measured parameters for metallurgical Si were introduced into AFORS-HET software for simulation of HIT solar cell.
+The measured parameters of metallurgical Si were introduced into the AFORS-HET software for simulating the HIT solar cells.
 Table 2 shows the simulated and measured cell properties for comparison.
-It can be seen that 𝑉oc, 𝐽sc, FF, and 𝜂 for both simulated and measured HIT solar cells are similar.
-However, the temperature coefficient (TC) of photoelectric conversion efficiency for simulated sample is smaller than that of the measured data.
-With AFORS-HET software optimization, HIT solar cell with metallurgical Si can reach up to 21.17%, when density of defect states is 1012 cm−3 and the concentration of boron is zero.
-Table 2 also shows the cell performance comparison for one metallurgical Si sample and one Siemens Si sample from the same batches.
-The electrical properties of the metallurgical Si samples are slightly worse than those of Siemens Si sample.
-Considering the significantly low cost of metallurgical Si materials, the performance to cost ratio for metallurgical Si HIT solar cells would be higher than that of Siemens Si solar cell, meaning that the metallurgical Si HIT solar cells have a great potential for industrial large-scale manufacturing.
+The measured and simulated 𝑉oc, 𝐽sc, FF, and 𝜂 values for the HIT solar cells were similar.
+However, the simulated temperature coefficient (TC) of the photoelectric conversion efficiency was lower than the measured value.
+With AFORS-HET software optimization, 𝜂 of the HIT solar cell with metallurgical Si increased up to 21.17% when the density of defect states was 1012 cm−3 and the concentration of B was zero.
+Table 2 also shows a comparison of the performance of the cells fabricated using metallurgical Si and Siemens Si in the same batch.
+The electrical properties of the former were slightly poorer than those of the latter.
+However, due to the significantly low cost of metallurgical Si materials, the performance to cost ratio for the metallurgical Si HIT solar cells would be higher than that of Siemens Si solar cells.
+This suggests that the metallurgical Si HIT solar cells have a significant potential for large-scale industrial manufacturing.

-Figure 4: Influence of compensation level on solar cell properties.
+Figure 4: Influence of compensation level on the solar cell properties.